pyeve/eve/_sources/features.txt

     X-RateLimit-Reset: 1370940300

 You can set different limits for each one of the supported methods (GET, POST, PATCH, DELETE).

-Default limits  are set to 300 requests in a 15 minutes time windows on all kind of requests.
+.. admonition:: Please Note

+   Rate Limiting is disabled by default, and needs a Redis server running when enabled.
+A tutorial on Rate Limiting is forthcoming.

 MongoDB Support
 ---------------